Plastic-Free Hydration: How Ditching Bottled Water Cuts Microplastics by 95%

 What Are Microplastics Doing to Us?

-Here’s the troubling part: we don’t fully know.
-But early research is sounding alarms.
+Here’s the really troubling part: we don’t fully know.
+But early research is sounding alarms, and like, a lot of them.

 They’ve even been found in placental tissue, meaning our exposure starts before birth.
 Yikes.